 - Fatty cuts of red meat

-People who are overweight or obese have a greater risk of psoriasis, and their symptoms tend to be worse.
+People who are overweight or obese have a greater chance of getting psoriasis, and their symptoms tend to be worse.
 Studies suggest that your skin may get better if you shed extra pounds.
 This may be because fat cells make certain proteins that can trigger inflammation and make the condition worse.

 You might eat smaller portions, limit carbs or fat, or follow a combination of diet strategies your doctor recommends.